Manual Result Upload

 test: "datum.time < 1e6"

-It describes the free_energy
+It describes the free_energy by generating free_energy and time

 fields from a CSV file.
 It describes how to parse the CSV file and